arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEHeartRateMonitor/Genuino101CurieBLEHeartRateMonitor.md

   pinMode(13, OUTPUT);   // initialize the LED on pin 13 to indicate when a central is connected

-  /* Set a local name for the Bluetooth® Low Energy device
+  /* Set a local name for the Bluetooth Low Energy device

      This name will appear in advertising packets

-     and can be used by remote devices to identify this Bluetooth® Low Energy device
+     and can be used by remote devices to identify this Bluetooth Low Energy device

      The name can be changed but maybe be truncated based on space left in advertisement packet */